adab1ts/chefbox/cookbooks/base/README.md

 ## Requirements

-This cookbook only applies to Ubuntu 12.04+.
+This cookbook only applies to Ubuntu 12.04+ platform.

 ## Attributes